danog/MadelineProtoDocs/docs/PHP/danog/MadelineProto/Coroutine.md

 ---
-title: danog\MadelineProto\Coroutine: Creates a promise from a generator function yielding promises.
+title: "danog\\MadelineProto\\Coroutine: Creates a promise from a generator function yielding promises."
-description: When a promise is yielded, execution of the generator is interrupted until the promise is resolved.
-A success value is sent into the generator, while a failure reason is thrown into the generator.
-Using a coroutine, asynchronous code can be written without callbacks and be structured like synchronous code.
+description: "When a promise is yielded, execution of the generator is interrupted until the promise is resolved.
+A success\nvalue is sent into the generator, while a failure reason is thrown into the generator.
+Using a coroutine,\nasynchronous code can be written without callbacks and be structured like synchronous code."

 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---